Closed-loop field development with multipoint geostatistics and statistical performance assessment: Methodology: closed-loop field development optimization

 As discussed in Introduction, recent work that applied modified versions of CLFD \citep{morosov:16,hanea:17}, reported that application of CLFD, in some cases, has resulted in slight reduction of true-model NPV.
-In other words, assimilating new data and re-optimizing decision variables over the remaining span of project life, in cases has resulted in decreasing the ultimate outcome, i.e., the NPV of the true-model.
+It may seem counter-intuitive that assimilating new data and re-optimizing decision variables over the remaining span of project life, in cases has lead to a decrease in true-model NPV (which is the ultimate outcome).

-It is essential to note that the outcome of any closed-loop optimization procedure can be treated as a random variable.
-Therefore, we are able to obtain a distribution of the outcome at each optimization step.
-This can be accomplished by repeating the closed-loop optimization framework for multiple cases of true-model.
-The procedure can be outlined as follows.
+It is known in ``decision analysis'' that a decision is distinct from the outcome and that a good decision does not necessarily lead to a good outcome \citep{howard:88,bratvold:08}.
+In fact, the outcome of a closed-loop optimization procedure can be treated as a random variable.
+Therefore, there is a distribution of feasible outcomes at each optimization step.
+A sampling of any of these distributions can be obtained by repeating the closed-loop optimization procedure for multiple cases of true-model.
+The author refers to this procedure as TruMAP which stands for ``True-Model-based Assessment of Performance''.
+The TruMAP procedure is outlined as follows.

-\begin{enumerate} \item Select $n_{\text{m}}$ candidate models, randomly, from the prior set. \item For each of the $n_{\text{m}}$ true-model cases, perform the closed-loop optimization (CLFD, here) after an optimization over the prior models. \item Compute all performance measures for each of $n_{\text{m}}$ cases. \item Present the distribution obtained from these $n_{\text{m}}$ runs for each performance measure. \end{enumerate}
+\begin{enumerate} \item Specify $n_{\text{m}}$, the number of true-model cases, and select $n_{\text{m}}$ candidate models, randomly, from the prior set. \item For each of the $n_{\text{m}}$ true-model cases, perform the closed-loop optimization (CLFD, here) after an optimization over the prior models. \item Compute all performance measures for each of $n_{\text{m}}$ cases. \item Present the distribution obtained from these $n_{\text{m}}$ runs for each performance measure.
+Following the arguments in \citet{simmons:11}, it is essential not to cherry-pick the results, or eliminate any runs, or reduce $n_{\text{m}}$ here. \end{enumerate}

 We will define performance measures for CLFD and apply the above procedure in the computational results later in this paper.
-Note finally that it is essential to perform the optimization over the prior models for each true-model case as noted at Step~2 of the above procedure.
+Note that it is important to perform the optimization over the prior models for each true-model case as noted in Step~2 of the above procedure.

+The use of multiple true-models in CLFD has also been considered by \citet{hanea:17} and \citet{shirangi:15b}. \citet{hanea:17}, however, did not present a procedure for performance assessment (as TruMAP) and used too few cases. \citet{barros:16} also applied closed-loop optimization for multiple true-model cases, though in a different context, i.e., quantifying value of information in CLRM.

+The author believes that the TruMAP procedure can help eliminate the unfortunate tendency to assess an algorithm performance for a few true-model cases and only report the results supporting the significance of the algorithm/hypothesis.
+The interested reader is encouraged to refer to \citet{simmons:11} for an excellent discussion and a suggested solution on this.